TautvisP/Analyzer/README.md

 4. Dependencies:

 To run the project, you will need to have certaint Python packages.
-I‘ve generated a „requirements.txt“ file which contains all the necessary Python packages and their versions.
-You can install them by going to: „cd scraper“ and then run „pip install -r requirements.txt”.
+I‘ve generated a `requirements.txt` file which contains all the necessary Python packages and their versions.
+You can install them by going to: `cd scraper` and then run `pip install -r requirements.txt`.

 5. Database

 Also a database is needed.
 I used web server solution stack tool “XAMPP” and an administration of MySQL tool “phpMyAdmin”, but you are free to use whatever you like.
 Just create a database with the name “analyzer_database”, create a user with the username of “bandymas” and password “bandymas” and give the user permissions to the database.
 Once the database is created and configured, next step is to set up the database schema using Django's migration system.
-Navigate to “\Analyzer\scraper” and type the following commands: “python3 manage.py makemigrations” and “python3 manage.py migrate”
+Navigate to `\Analyzer\scraper` and type the following commands: `python3 manage.py makemigrations` and `python3 manage.py migrate`.

 7. Apply migrations and run the server:
-To run the backend, navigate to “\Analyzer\scraper” and type “python3 manage.py runserver”
+To run the backend, navigate to `\Analyzer\scraper` and type `python3 manage.py runserver`.

 ### For the frontend
 1. Navigate into the project directory
 > cd Analyzer\scraper\frontend

 2. Install dependencies
-All of the necessary dependencies are located in the “\scraper\frontend\package.json” file if you want to take a look at them.
+All of the necessary dependencies are located in the `\scraper\frontend\package.json` file if you want to take a look at them.
 > npm install

-To start the frontend, navigate to “\Analyzer\scraper\frontend” and type “npm start”
+To start the frontend, navigate to `\Analyzer\scraper\frontend` and type `npm start`

 ## System Specification
 System architecture: